-The Company had an outstanding irrevocable standby letter of credit for \$1,537,000 at December 31, 1999.
-This letter of credit, which expires on April 8, 2000, was issued as a guarantee for court-awarded damages related to the litigation discussed above.
+The Company had an outstanding irrevocable standby letter of credit for \$1,418,000 at December 31, 2000.
+This letter of credit was issued as a guarantee for damages that could be awarded related to a legal matter in which the Company was involved.
 The fair value of the letter of credit approximates the contract value based on the nature of the fee arrangements with the issuing bank.
 No material losses on this commitment have been incurred, nor are any anticipated.

-16. Earnings Per Share
+17. Earnings Per Share